 The long sweep of the South Bank is packed with free things to do – from watching the wild rides of skateboarders to the free exhibitions at the British Film Institute.
 Don’t miss Mediatheque though.
 The BFI’s viewing room has thousands of hours of rare film and TV footage to view on personal video stations.

 Belvedere Road, SE1 8XT

 When location scouts for movies like Harry Potter want a London location they head for the Inns of Court in Holborn.
 A walk through the headquarters of the British legal system takes in thin-windowed Dickensian chambers, quiet fountain squares and the gaudy splendour of the Knights Templar’s London temple.

 It’s not just buyers who can browse the lots at one of the world’s most famous auction houses.
 Extraordinary works of art, from Old Masters to Damien Hirst skulls, pass through these hallowed halls, and they are all exhibited for free.

 The Cargo club is an unofficial HQ for east London’s hipsters – the first stop on any self-respecting Shoreditch night out.
 Plug in to the area’s mix of up-and-coming bands, hip DJs and summer barbeques with their famous (and free) Friday night sessions.

 83 Rivington Street, EC2A 3AY

-A nondescript street in busy Hackney comes alive every Sunday as armies of flower-sellers turn the area into a riot of colour, fragrance and boisterous banter.
+A nondescript street in busy Hackney comes alive every Sunday as armies of flower-sellers turn the area into a riot of color, fragrance and boisterous banter.
 Join the crush as Londoners haggle for floral bargains or just wander the street’s urban greenery.